jbmcgill/correspondchess/README.md

 ## Server side

-Correspondchess server side listens for WebSocket connections form the client.
-It sends board and game information to the client.
-It also receives player moves.
+Correspondchess server exposes a REST API for creating and playing games.
+It is built with:

+- Rust
+- actix-web
+- diesel
+- shakmaty

 Data is stored in an SQLite database.

 ## Schema